kshehadeh/website/_posts/2020-05-31-should-to-shoulder.md

 It's probably this last fact that can encourage managers to take a more prominent role in decision making.
 But this is a truly short-term way of thinking that really does not scale across all your reports.
 Trying to influence the decisions of everyone who reports to you will do a couple of things:

 1. Drive you crazy
-2. Drive your employees craze
+2. Drive your employees crazy
 3. Lead to really bad decisions.